Psalms 20; 147:1-1, Exodus 3:1-5, Hebrews 11:23-31, John 14:6-14

 – Hebrews 11:24-25

-Injustice demands reaction.
-Do we ignore it?
-Pray about it?
-Discuss it with friends?
-Jesus and Moses actively confronted it.
 Most approaches fall into one of two camps: working within the system, or working outside it.
-The unjust “system” may be a government, church, business, or culture.
-As a Hebrew adopted by Pharaoh’s daughter into the Egyptian ruling class, Moses had choices.
+Depending upon the unjust “system” – which may be a government, church, business, or culture – our circumstances may determine which path is available to us.
+However, as a Hebrew adopted by Pharaoh’s daughter into the Egyptian ruling class, Moses had choices.
 He could have lamented but otherwise ignored injustice that didn’t affect him directly.
 He could have lived a comfortable “insider” life and used his influence with Pharaoh’s family to incrementally ease the injustice suffered by his people.
 Wisely, he chose to act as an outsider.

 Comfort: You don’t have to be powerful to be full of power.